Imperial College London,

 Imperial’s White City Campus lies directly next to the A40 dual carriageway road, which serves as a key 'arterial' corridor into the heart of London, and outwards to the North Circular ring road surrounding central London and also onto the M25 Orbital Motorway surrounding greater London.

 The closest airport is Heathrow, from where a taxi or other private road transport will take approximately 35 minutes to reach the Campus.
+Via the underground, you can take the new Elizabeth Line to Ealing Broadway and then change to the Central line to White City.
 Alternatively, the Heathrow Express and Hammersmith and City / Circle line trains will take you into Wood Lane station in approximately 45 minutes.

 The Campus is also close to a planned station for a High Speed Rail II service at Old Oak Common, which will take go to Heathrow Airport and beyond to Birmingham and the North of England.